adzil/dstcluster/README.md

 ## Console Input

-Because of there are multiple shard instances running on `dstcluster`, we need to be able to switch between shard's `STDIN` to enter a lua command.
+Because of there are multiple shard instances running under a single `dstcluster` process, we need to be able to switch between shard's `STDIN` to enter a lua command.
 To do that simply type `:<shard_name>` followed by a new line.
 Subsequent `STDIN` input after the command will be passed through to the appointed shard.
 Use the command again to switch between `STDIN`s.

 ## Graceful Termination